Pulse (2001 film): Plot

 A graduate student tells Ryosuke his theory that the dead are invading the physical world.
-Harue starts behaving oddly, believing that ghosts are trying to trap the living in their loneliness rather than kill them.
+Harue starts behaving strangely, believing that ghosts are trying to trap the living in their loneliness rather than kill them.
 Ryosuke tries to escape with her by train, but it stops, and Harue returns to her apartment.
-She witnesses the man with the plastic bag shoot himself on her computer screen before it cuts to a live video of herself.
+She witnesses the man with the plastic bag shoot himself on her computer screen before it cuts to a live video of her.
 As she embraces the invisible figure watching her, Harue, who has always felt lonely, happily says that she is "not alone".
 When Ryosuke arrives, she has disappeared.

-As people begin disappearing en masse, evacuations of Tokyo begin as ghosts launch a full-scale invasion of the Kantō region.
+The ghosts launch a full-scale invasion of the Kantō region, resulting in the disappearances of people en masse, and an evacuation of Tokyo commences.
 Ryosuke meets Michi while looking for Harue, and the two find her in an abandoned factory.
 Mimicking the man she saw on her computer, Harue removes a plastic bag from her head and shoots herself.
 When Ryosuke and Michi's car runs out of gas, Ryosuke searches a warehouse for fuel and inadvertently enters a "forbidden room", where a ghost tells him that "death is eternal loneliness."
 Although he initially resists the ghost's influence, Ryosuke loses the will to live, and Michi pulls him to safety.
-They drive through a deserted, ruined Tokyo, passing apocalyptic scenes.
-After reaching Tokyo Bay by motorboat, they are rescued by a ship crewed by survivors, who reveal the same events are happening worldwide.
+They drive through Tokyo, now completely abandoned, and witness numerous apocalyptic sights.
+After reaching Tokyo Bay and attempting to leave the city by motorboat, they are rescued by a ship crewed by survivors, who reveal that the same events are happening worldwide.

-As the ship sails toward Latin America, the captain reassures Michi that she was right to continue living.
+As the ship sets off for Latin America, the captain reassures Michi that she was right to continue living.
 She returns to her room and finds Ryosuke sitting against the wall with his eyes closed.
 He fades into a stain on the wall as Michi reflects on finding happiness in being alone with her last friend in the world.